 The first recorded hackney coach, or cab, which is a term that later came to include the more modern, smaller vehicles, was in London in 1621.
 The use of private coaches by the English nobility was introduced in the 16th century, while hackney coaches became a common sight on the streets of London by the 16th century.

-During the 1620s, there were more coaches for hire in the metropolis and thus to the point that they were considered to be a threat to the lives of people in the tightly congested streets of the city.
+During the 1620s, there were more coaches for hire in the metropolis, and thus to the point that they were considered to be a threat to the lives of people in the tightly congested streets of the city.
 An Order in Council was issued in 1635 to regulate the number of hackney coaches plying on the roads.
 Two years later, with the appointment of the Master of the Horse, a system for licensing hackney coachmen was put in place.

-Transition from coaches to cabriolets and hansom cabs
+The transition from coaches to cabriolets and hansom cabs

 Shortly after the licensing system was introduced, even lighter carriages began to be licensed: The two-wheel, single-horse cabriolets or “cabs,” which were licensed to transport a maximum of two passengers.